-Thankfully by 1980, the killer disease of smallpox was eradicated, by a WHO vaccine campaign, but it was on this day 295 years ago the first five children in Ireland were vaccinated.
+By 1980, the killer disease of smallpox was eradicated thanks to a WHO vaccine campaign, but it was on this day in 1725, the first five children in Ireland were vaccinated.

-Five Dublin children received the first voluntary smallpox inoculations in Ireland two-hundred-and-ninety-one years ago, on this day, Aug 26, 1725.
+Five Dublin children received the first voluntary smallpox inoculations in Ireland on this day, August 26, 1725.

 Smallpox was an acute and infectious disease caused by a virus.
 It was characterized by high fever and large sores on the body that left scars.
 The disease is estimated to have killed up to one-third of its victims.
 Those who were not killed were left with pock-marked skin or even blind.

-In 1980 the World Health Organization officially declared smallpox eradicated.
-After ten years and $300 million, used on a global vaccination program, the disease was gone.
+In 1980, the World Health Organization officially declared smallpox eradicated after a ten year, $300 million global vaccination program.
 The last recorded death from this disease was in Somalia in 1977.

 Smallpox in Ireland